lewishowles/components/src/components/content/floating-details/floating-details.md

 - type: `boolean`
 - default: `true`

-Whether to close the details element when pressing escape.
-If focus is within this component, focus is moved to the summary element.
+Whether the panel responds when Escape is pressed.

 ### `closeWithClickOutside`